loki315zx/mojs/app/tutorial-articles/Path easing : Property curves.md

 ![Screen Shot 2015-06-11 at 11.38.35](/Users/mac/Desktop/Screen Shot 2015-06-11 at 11.38.35.png)

-Now we will copy the ` SVG path commands ` to our code, generating the custom easing function from it:
+Now we will copy the ` SVG path commands ` to our code, generating the custom easing function from it (bouncyEasing in the code below):

 ``` javascript
 var square = document.querySelector('#js-square'),